PPDBTeam6-2023-2024/Solarin/docs/backend/training_units.md

 A queue entry contains an amount of troops, Even when de queue is not yet finished entirely, Some troops of this entry can already be trained.
 When trained these troops will automatically be assigned to the provided army.

+Units will currently be added to the lowest id army that is inside a city When no army is inside the city, automatically a new army will be created

 ## Issues